 Disability Policy and Reasonable Accommodation Request Form

-Vermont Law School strives to be supportive of the academic and personal needs of all of its students and is committed to helping those with disabilities participate fully in the life of the law school.
+Vermont Law and Graduate School strives to be supportive of the academic and personal needs of all of its students and prospective students and is committed to helping those with disabilities participate fully in the application process and the life of the law school.

-Vermont Law School is required by Section 504 of the Rehabilitation Act and the American with Disabilities Act (ADA) to provide reasonable accommodations for students with disabilities if such accommodations are necessary to provide equitable access to our programs and services.
-Both the ADA and Section 504 protect individuals from discrimination and ensure reasonable accommodations.
-Vermont Law School’s complete Disability Policy and Procedures can be found in the
+Vermont Law and Graduate School is required by Section 504 of the Rehabilitation Act and the American with Disabilities Act (ADA) to provide reasonable accommodations for students and prospective students with disabilities if such accommodations are necessary to provide equitable access to our programs and services.
+Both the ADA and Section 504 protect individuals, including prospective student's from discrimination and ensure reasonable accommodations.
+Vermont Law and Graduate School’s complete Disability Policy and Procedures can be found in the Student Handbook (link to the handbook, below, on the bottom of this page).

-At Vermont Law School, Deputy Vice Dean for Academic Affairs Beth McCormack certifies student disabilities that have been documented by a qualified professional on an individual basis and recommends reasonable accommodations as appropriate given the nature of the student’s disability and any relevant academic requirements.
-While Vermont Law School strives to accommodate students as fully as possible, reasonable accommodations do not include measures that fundamentally alter the academic program or that place undue administrative or financial burden on the law school.
+At Vermont Law and Graduate School, Associate Dean of Diversity, Equity, and Inclusion Lisa Ryan is the Section 504 Coordinator and certifies student and prospective students disabilities that have been documented by a qualified professional on an individual basis and recommends reasonable accommodations as appropriate given the nature of the student’s disability and any relevant academic requirements.
+While Vermont Law and Graduate School strives to accommodate students and prospective students as fully as possible, reasonable accommodations do not include measures that fundamentally alter the academic program or that place undue administrative or financial burden on the law school.

-NOTE: Students should not assume that information indicating the presence of a disability included in their application to VLS is known to Dean McCormack.
-Students seeking an accommodation for a disability must make a direct request to Dean McCormack via the process below.
+NOTE: Students and prospective students should not assume that information indicating the presence of a disability included in their application to VLGS is known to Dean Ryan.
+Students and prospective students seeking an accommodation for a disability must make a direct request to Dean Ryan via the process below.
+You can reach out to Dean Ryan (Section 504 Coordinator) with questions at email@example.com.

 How to Request an Accommodation for a Disability